-It is important for children to have a strong understanding of number.
-Children need to be able to count but they also need to have a deeper knowledge of number, not just be able to count to 100.
+but they also need to have a deeper knowledge of number.
+They need to show a number using their fingers and quickly see a small group of objects without having to count them (subitising) to three then five.
 We want children to use maths language accurately, showing that they understand what it means.